megafayray/Calculator/README.md

 - Prevent numbers from overflowing the screen
 - Add backspace button functionality to delete one character
 - Add decimal button functionality
+- Make const display a global variable and remove it in all other places it occurs

 To do:
 - Allow multi number/multi operator expressions (ex.
 1+2+3 = 6 // currently gives 3)
-- make const display a global variable and remove it in all other places it occurs
+-

 Extra credit (for a later time):
 - Add keyboard support